 My Dog Ate a Grape!
 Poison in Grapes & Raisins

 The most dramatic and serious problem caused by grape/raisin toxicity is sudden kidney failure with a lack of urine production.
-For unknown reasons, kidney failure is not seen in all dogs after ingestion of grapes or raisins.
+For unknown reasons, not all dogs suffer kidney failure after ingestion of grapes or raisins.
 Researchers continue to investigate why some dogs die and others are not affected by the poison.

 The first signs of distress often include vomiting and/or diarrhea with only a few hours of ingestion.
 After about 24 hours, you may see grapes or raisin pieces in the feces or vomitus.
 Affected dogs lose their appetite, become lethargic and unusually quiet.
 They may suffer abdominal pain, and “hunch” their back from the discomfort.
 Dehydration develops from the diarrhea and vomiting, but they only pass small amounts of urine.
 Eventually they stop urinating at all when the kidneys ultimately shut down.
 Prognosis is guarded, even when treated, and most dogs die once the kidneys stop producing urine.
 Grape/raisin toxicity is an emergency that needs prompt veterinary intervention.